Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 TIP 1: Time is relatively hers

 Every woman’s labor is unique, even from one pregnancy to the next.
 Sometimes labor is over in a matter of hours.
 In other cases, labor tests a mother’s physical and emotional stamina.
-Sorry, guys, you won’t know how labor and childbirth will unfold until it happens.
+Sorry, birth partners, you won’t know how labor and childbirth will unfold until it happens.
 Patience is a virtue.
 Buckle up and hang on for the ride.

 During the ride, please do not say the following: